 Gifts, Rewards, Favouritism and Exclusion

 It is against the law for public servants to take bribes.
-Adults need to take care that they do not accept any gift that might be construed by others as a bribe, or lead the giver to expect preferential treatment.
+Adults need to take care that they do not accept any gift that might be construed by others as a bribe or lead the giver to expect preferential treatment.
 There are occasions when pupils or parents/carers wish to pass small tokens of appreciation to adults, e.g. at Christmas or as a thank you and this is acceptable.
 However, it is unacceptable to receive gifts regularly or of any significant value.

 Personal gifts must not be given to pupils or their families/carers.
-This could be misinterpreted as a gesture either to bribe or groom.
-It might be perceived that a 'favour' of some kind is expected in return.
-Any reward given to a pupil should be consistent with the Trust’s [behaviour or rewards policy,] recorded, and not based on favouritism.
+This could be misinterpreted as attempts to bribe, groom or seek favour.
+However, small, low-value items given to a whole class may be appropriate if they are inclusive in nature and clearly intended as a gesture of appreciation.
+These should be proportionate, non-preferential, and aligned with the ethos of the school.
+Any reward given to an individual pupil should follow the school’s behaviour or rewards policy, be recorded [insert details of how this should be done] and not be based on favouritism.

 Care should be taken when selecting children for specific activities, jobs, privileges and when pupils are excluded from an activity in order to avoid perceptions of favouritism or injustice.
 Methods of selection and exclusion should be subject to clear, fair and agreed criteria.